 In Search of Fossas in Madagascar (Say It Foosa) - Kirindy Forest

 There's other wild life too.
 Red fronted brown lemurs (gidros) proliferate and are tempted in to have a welcome drink from a plastic beaker.
-That must be why I don’t see any on my forest walk.
-The latter are tiny.
+That must be why I don’t see any on my forest walk..
 In 1994 the pygmy mouse lemur was rediscovered here.
-At a mere 35 grams it is the smallest of all primates.
+At a mere 35 grams, it is the smallest of all primates.
 There are giant jumping rats (they can leap almost three feet in the air!) looking deceptively cute.
 And chameleons stretch languorously along their branches.
-Also, woolly white sifakas, who bounce around using their back legs only, two feet together along branches, and chubby red tailed sportive lemurs (boengas), sleepy and blinking during the day (I'm told) because they are nocturnal.
+Also, woolly white sifakas, who bounce around using their back legs only, two feet together along branches, and chubby red tailed sportive lemurs (boengas), sleepy and blinking during the day because they are nocturnal (I'm told) .

-But the night trek offers more rewards but involves much stumbling over branches and falling into holes.
+The night trek offers more rewards, but involves much stumbling over branches and falling into holes.
 The guide's torches pick out sportive lemurs and mouse lemurs lurking.
 The sportive lemurs aren’t any more sportive than they are in the day time.
 I decide they must be conserving their energy for their giant leaps.
+With their huge back legs, they hop like kangaroos on the ground.
 The tiny grey mouse lemurs, however, scuttle away very fast.

 Tonight’s accommodation is pretty basic - a wood and thatch camp in a forest clearing.
 Not a peep of a mobile signal and hot water in buckets.
 My chalet is right on the edge of the camp.
 I hope the fossa stays well away.